 Food Safety Encouraged as Temperatures Rise

-The Saint Louis County Department of Public Health is encouraging residents to practice safe food handling and preparation.
-Reports of foodborne illnesses typically rise during the summer months, and are often caused by easily preventable mistakes.
+The Saint Louis County Department of Public Health is encouraging residents to practice safe food handling and preparation as temperatures rise.
+Foodborne illnesses typically rise during the summer months, and are often caused by easily preventable mistakes.

-“Many foodborne illnesses can be prevented by following a few simple rules,” said Dr. Faisal Khan, director of the Saint Louis County Department of Public Health.
+“Many foodborne illnesses can be prevented by following a few simple rules,” said Dr. Echols, Director of Communicable Disease Control Services.

 To safely prepare, handle, and serve food, the Department of Public Health recommends the following four steps: